Largo Woodruff

 Largo Woodruff (born July 18, 1955) is an American actress who appeared in numerous films in the 1980s.
 She began her career appearing in commercials before landing a bit part in Woody Allen's Stardust Memories (1980).
 Her first major featured role was in Tobe Hooper's slasher film The Funhouse (1981).
 She also appeared in the controversial television film The Choice (1981), as well as the biopic Bill (1981) and its 1983 sequel.
+Also in 1981, she was one of the main characters in the Kenny Rogers movie Coward of the County, based on the song of the same name.

 Life and career

 Early life

 Largo Woodruff was born July 18, 1955 in New Jersey to Wallace and Maxine Woodruff, the second of three children.
 She has one elder sister, Allegro, a writer, and a younger brother, Lento, a carpenter and offshore oil rigger.
 Woodruff's father was a professional orchestra musician, and her parents named her and her brothers after musical tempos, with her name, Largo, meaning a wide or broadly slow tempo.

 Woodruff was raised in the Panama Canal Zone from age 2.
 As a child, she studied various dance as well as cello and guitar.
 At age 18, she relocated to New York City with the hopes of becoming an actress, and enrolled at the American Academy of Dramatic Arts.